victor-pavlychko/objectdoc/README.md

 The framework has been tested against the system frameworks and a number of third-party libraries, and have each of syntax with test cases.
 It's already used by [objc-diff](http://codeworkshop.net/objc-diff/).

 The CLI part is not under maintained.
-It's recommaned to use [jazzy](https://github.com/realm/jazzy) or [appledoc](https://github.com/tomaz/appledoc) instead.
+It's recommended to use [jazzy](https://github.com/realm/jazzy) or [appledoc](https://github.com/tomaz/appledoc) instead.

 ## Framework Usage